navanvliet/navanvliet/book/Personalinterests/Sports/Sports.md

 # Sports

 Sports have always been a big part of my life.
-From playing hockey as a child to competing internationally in rowing, each sport has shaped me in different ways.
+From playing field hockey as a child to competing internationally in rowing, each sport has shaped me in different ways.
 I’ve always enjoyed pushing my limits, whether in competition or just for the fun of it.
 Below is an overview of my sports journey, with dedicated pages on [rowing](#rowing), [running](#running), and [cycling](#cycling).

 ---

-## 🏑 Hockey
+## 🏑 Field Hockey

 ```{figure} Figures/HCBloemendaal.jpg
 ---